gvwilson/thirdbit/src/fiction/bear/index.md

 The world looked so big beneath her, stretching on and on until it blurred and hazed with distance.
-As big as Ghorahj was
+As big as Ghohraj was
 it was still small by comparison.
 Streets that had seemed wide as she walked them were narrow tracks between blocks of slate and tile.
 Even the market was a child's toy,